-9.2.11 Projected uncertainty table
+9.2.10 Projected uncertainty table

-Table 8 is summarizing the estimated relative uncertainties on the radius in this proposed experiment together with the total expected uncertainty of 0.22%.
+Table 7 summarizes the estimated relative uncertainties on the radius in this proposed experiment together with the total expected uncertainty of 0.22%.
 The correlation between event selection, radiative correction, HyCal response, geometric acceptance and beam energy has been studied in the PRad experiment, the combined effect of these terms is determined by smearing all those effects at the same time to extract the radius.
 The other terms are added in quadrature to obtained the total uncertainty.

-Item Uncertainty (%)
+Item Uncertainty

+(%)

 Event selection 0.110

 Radiative correction 0.090

 HyCal response 0.043

 Geometric acceptance 0.022

 Beam energy 0.008

 Total correlated terms 0.13

-Table 7: Projected relative uncertainties on the radius based on the PRad studies.
+Table 6: Projected relative uncertainties on the radius based on the PRad studies.

 Item Uncertainty (%)

 Statistical uncertainty 0.05

 Total correlated terms 0.13

 GEM efficiency 0.03

 Inelastic e-d process 0.024

-Bias from the fitter 0.065

 Efficiency of recoil detector 0.15

-Total 0.22
+Total 0.21

-Table 8: Total projected relative uncertainty on the radius.
+Table 7: Total projected relative uncertainty on the radius.